obi1kenobi/cargo-semver-checks/README.md

 workspace = true
 ```

-or, if your workspace already configures workspace-level lints (e.g. for clippy) at `[workspace.lint]`,
+or, if your workspace already configures workspace-level lints (e.g. for clippy) at `[workspace.lints]`,

 ```toml
 [lints]